kensnyder/react-thermals/README.md

 component must import the store; that way, any components loaded from `React.lazy` will allow automatic code splitting.

-A global store can be extended at any time using `store.replaceState()` so a global store can be defined in one file and only extended when needed by another feature.
+A global store can be extended at any time using `store.initState()` or `store.initStateAt()` so a global store can be defined in one file and only extended when needed by another feature.

 ### Suggested File Structure